RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 In plain English, a lawyer *shall not*:

-1. A lawyers can't make a deal limiting her client's ability to sue for malpractice, unless the client is represented by his own independent lawyer.
+1. make a deal limiting her client's ability to sue for malpractice, unless the client is represented by his own independent lawyer.
-2. A lawyer can't settle a malpractice claim with an unrepresented client or former client *unless* the client is advised in writing to seek advice of independent legal counsel and is given the opportunity to do so.
+2. settle a malpractice claim with an unrepresented client or former client *unless* the client is advised in writing to seek advice of independent legal counsel and is given the opportunity to do so.

 ### Model Rule 1.8(i)